w3c/webappsec-subresource-integrity/README.markdown

 Editor's draft: https://w3c.github.io/webappsec-subresource-integrity/

 The spec text is written in [Bikeshed].
 After editing `index.bs`, you can generate a new HTML draft by typing `make` on the command line.
+Note that this requires an active internet connection to download up-to-date config files.

 You can publish a new draft by typing `make publish` (which simply pushes the local `master` branch to GitHub's `gh-pages` branch).